 2nd READING CONCLUSIONS :

-Discussed comments related to scope of IRP (paragraph 7)
+Discussed comments related to scope of IRP (paragraph 7):

-Agreed to inclusion of PTI actions or inactions (CWG Requirement) with clarifications on :
+Agreed to inclusion of PTI actions or inactions (CWG-Stewardship Requirement) with clarifications on :

-Scope of appeal being restricted to naming
+Scope of appeal being restricted to the IANA naming functions.

-Per CWG-Stewardship Final Proposal, ICANN will enter into contract with PTI that obligates PTI to perform in accordance with CWG requirements.
-ICANN Bylaws will obligate ICANN to ensure that PTI complies with its contractual obligations.
-ICANN’s failure to enforce such obligations will be appealable via IRP as a Bylaws violation.
+Per the CWG-Stewardship Final Proposal, ICANN will enter into a contract with PTI that grants PTI the rights and obligations to serve as the IANA Functions Operator for the IANA naming functions, sets forth the rights and obligations of ICANN and PTI, and includes service level agreements for the IANA naming functions.
+The ICANN Bylaws will require ICANN to enforce its rights under the ICANN-PTI Contract/Statement of Work, to ensure that PTI complies with its contractual obligations.
+ICANN’s failure to enforce material obligations will constitute a Bylaws violation and be grounds for an IRP by the Empowered Community.

-ICANN Bylaws will provide that PTI service complaints regarding Naming Related Functions not resolved through mediation may be appealed via IRP, in both cases as provided for in CWG-Stewardship Final Proposal Annex I, Phase 2.
+The ICANN Bylaws will provide that PTI service complaints regarding the IANA naming functions that are not resolved through mediation may be appealed via IRP, in both cases as provided for in the CWG-Stewardship Final Proposal Annex I, Phase 2.

-Note that CWG-Stewardship Final Proposal Annex I Phase 2 also permits PTI Direct Customers to pursue “other available legal recourse.”
-ICANN should consider modification of Registry Agreements with gTLD Operators to expand scope of arbitration available thereunder to cover PTI service complaints.
+Note that CWG-Stewardship Final Proposal Annex I Phase 2 also permits PTI Direct Customers to pursue “other applicable legal recourses that may be available.”
+ICANN should consider modification of Registry Agreements with gTLD Operators to expand the scope of arbitration available thereunder to cover PTI service complaints and potential inclusion of optional arbitration under agreements with ccTLD registries if developed through the appropriate processes or the development of another alternative dispute resolution mechanism.

-Standard of review will be material breach of PTI obligations under contract with ICANN, whether through action or inaction, where the alleged breach has resulted in material harm to the complainant.
+The standard of review for PTI cases will be an independent assessment of whether there was a material breach of PTI obligations under the contract with ICANN, whether through action or inaction, where the alleged breach has resulted in material harm to the complainant.

-Discuss whether we would expand the standard of review of the IRP to PTI IANA decisions i.e. in the specific case where a challenge would be upon a PTI action or inaction.
+Discuss whether we would expand the standard of review of the IRP to PTI IANA decisions, i.e. in the specific case where a challenge would be upon a PTI action or inaction.

-Agreed to exclusion of protocol / parameter decisions (IAB comment – paragraph 18) with mention of existing appeals mechanisms for numbering and protocols / parameters for clarification
+Agreed to exclusion of protocol / parameter decisions (IAB comment – paragraph 18) with mention of existing appeals mechanisms for numbering and protocols / parameters for clarification.

-Agreed that challenge of expert panel decisions (Board concern / alternate suggestion) is limited to challenge of whether panel decision is consistent with ICANN’s Bylaws
+Agreed that challenge of expert panel decisions (Board concern / alternate suggestion) is limited to challenge of whether panel decision is consistent with ICANN’s Bylaws.

 DIDP is a separate appeals mechanism.
 IRP should be designated avenue for issues that are believed to be against ICANN Bylaws.

-Clarification is required regarding the Empowered Community Legal fees (born by ICANN ?) in case of Community IRP (see paragraph 14 – following Steve del Bianco note in the chat)
+Clarification is required regarding the Empowered Community legal expenses (borne by ICANN ?) in case of a community IRP (see paragraph 14 – following Steve del Bianco note in the chat)

 Other comments and suggestions are provided as implementation details for Implement oversight group (see paragraph 37)

-Agreement on carve-out language: Notwithstanding the foregoing and notwithstanding any required threshold for launching a community IRP, no community IRP that challenges the result(s) of a supporting organization’s policy development process (PDP) may be launched without the support of the supporting organization that developed such PDP or, in the case of joint PDPs, without the support of the supporting organizations that developed such PDP.
+Agreement on carve-out language: Notwithstanding the foregoing and notwithstanding any required threshold for launching a community IRP, no community IRP that challenges the result(s) of an SO’s policy development process (PDP) may be launched without the support of the SO that developed such PDP or, in the case of joint PDPs, without the support of all of the SOs that developed such PDP.

 1. Summary